han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 ### 기본 라우팅 규칙 추가하기

 <!--
-When the app starts, the browser's address bar points to the web site's root.
+When the application starts, the browser's address bar points to the web site's root.
 That doesn't match any existing route so the router doesn't navigate anywhere.
 The space below the `<router-outlet>` is blank.

-To make the app navigate to the dashboard automatically, add the following route to the `AppRoutingModule.Routes` array.
+To make the application navigate to the dashboard automatically, add the following route to the `routes` array.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts" region="redirect-route">
 </code-example>